 Around that time the Beatles were topping the charts, and Russell took over lead vocal duties for the band, now a trio with 2 guitars and drums.
 A new teen club called the Sugar Shack opened up featuring 3 stages, and it was immediately the most popular gig in town.
-Russell's band played there one night on one of the smaller stages, and after Russell sang a version of the Beatles' "All My Lovin", a bass player named Doug Killmer introduced himself and asked Russell if he'd be interested in joining his band, the Sonics.
+Russell's band played there one night on one of the smaller stages.
+After singing "All My Lovin", a bass player named Doug Killmer introduced himself and asked Russell if he'd be interested in joining his band, the Sonics.
 Russell was ready for a change, so that week he sat in with the Sonics and decided to take the gig.

-Doug and Russell complemented each other well but they soon began to feel the Sonics were holding them back.
+Doug and Russell complemented each other well, but over the next few months they began to feel the Sonics were holding them back.
 A personnel change was imminent, and a hot local drummer named Rick Jaeger was just what the doctor ordered.
-After a half dozen phone calls they persuaded Rick and his guitar player to do a merge.
-Rick suggested naming the new band the Beau Gentry.
+A half dozen phone calls later they persuaded Rick to do a merge.
+Rick suggested they call the new band the Beau Gentry.
 They were 17 years old.

 The Midwest : Band On The Road

 By that time Jimi Hendrix and the Cream were dominating the music scene, and the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album was released.
-The Beau Gentry were now writing their own songs, and they grew weary of playing covers.
-So in December 1968, a year after the infamous Summer Of Love, Rick, Doug and Russell decided to move to San Francisco, play all original music and try to secure a record deal as a trio.
+The Beau Gentry were now writing their own songs, and they grew weary of playing covers, feeling like a human juke box.
+So a year after the infamous Summer Of Love, they decided to move to San Francisco in December 1968, play all original music and try to score a record deal.

 San Francisco : Spirit In The Sky

 Doug mentioned he had a recording gig with Lovin' Spoonful producer Erik Jacobsen.
-Erik was looking for a lead guitar player for the sessions, so at Doug's suggestion Erik invited Russell to audition at the Sausalito Heliport.
+Erik was looking for a lead guitar player for the sessions, so at Doug's suggestion he invited Russell to auditionat the Sausalito Heliport.
 He got the gig.
 The artist was Norman Greenbaum, and after several rehearsals they cut a batch of songs at Coast Recorders in San Francisco.
 Doug and Russell were initially paid $50 a song.

-Over the next several months Crowfoot played various gigs in the Bay area, including the Matrix and one night at Fillmore West, but a record deal proved to be elusive.
+Over the next several months Crowfoot played various gigs in the Bay area, including one night at Fillmore West, but a record deal proved to be elusive.

 In June of 1969, Harvey Mandel invited Rick and Russell to join his band for a summer tour.
-With Crowfoot making no progress, they talked it over with Doug and decided to dissolve the trio and take the gig.
+With Crowfoot making no progress, they decided to dissolve the trio and take the gig with Harvey.
 Doug returned to the midwest to play the blues.